LucianoGanga/koa-restify-mongoose/README.md

 Found a bug or have a suggestion to make?
 Have a took at [issues or open a new one](https://github.com/LucianoGanga/koa-restify-mongoose/issues).

 Everyone is welcome to contribute code by [creating a pull request](https://github.com/LucianoGanga/koa-restify-mongoose/pulls), just make sure to follow [standard style](https://github.com/feross/standard).

+## TODO
+- Adapt all the test to KOA
+- Adapt all the examples to KOA
+- Format correctly to standardjs
+- Fix postMiddleware

 ## License (MIT)